lollerfirst/simplex_algorithm/readme.md

 Where $\mathbf{x}$ is the vector of variables of the problem, $A$ is a $p\times n$ matrix and $\mathbf{b}$ is the vector of source terms.

-In geometric terms, the feasible region defined by all values of $\mathbf{x}$ such that $A x ≤ b$ and $ ∀ i , x i ≥ 0 $ is a (possibly unbounded) convex polytope.
+In geometric terms, the feasible region defined by all values of $\mathbf{x}$ such that $A x ≤ b$ and $ \forall i,x: i ≥ 0 $ is a (possibly unbounded) convex polytope.
 An extreme point or vertex of this polytope is known as basic feasible solution (BFS).

 A linear program in standard form can be represented as a tableau of the form